witnet/witnet-rust/docs/interface/json-rpc.md

 #### inventory

-Publish the received item.
+Make the node process, validate and potentially broadcast a new inventory item.

-@params: `InventoryElement`
+@params: `InventoryItem`

 @returns: boolean indicating success, or parse error